About the Artist

 Current Professional and Board Affiliations

-National Storytelling Network; Florida Storytelling Association, President; Tale Tellers of St. Augustine, Past President; North Florida Folk Network; Friends of Florida Folk; St. Augustine Songwriters Association; Chicago Storytelling Guild; Chicago Maritime Society, Sustaining Board; Underwater Archeological Society of Chicago
+Florida Storytelling Association, Past President; Tale Tellers of St. Augustine, Treasurer, Past President and Secretary; North Florida Folk Network; St. Augustine Songwriters Association; Ancient City Poets

-Florida Folk Festival • Mohegan Storytelling and Music Festival • Gamble Rogers Folk Festival • Chicago Public Library Summer Reading Series • Will McLean Festival .
-The Environmental Education Faire • Chicago Maritime Festival • Theater of the Mind • Spoken Word Café • John G. Shedd Aquarium • Illinois Storytelling Festival (Illinois Showcase) • Storybook Festival • Wild Onion Storytelling Festival • Field Museum of Natural History • National Maritime Museum (New Zealand) • Chicago Historical Society • Uncommon Ground Storyteller Series • Passim's • Shanties Festival (Poland) • Museum of Science & Industry • Fox Valley Folk Festival • Folklore Society of Greater Washington • Workum Shanty Festival (Netherlands) • Philadelphia Folksong Society • Mystic Seaport (Sea Music Festival; Concert Series)
+Story Central Concert Series • Florida Storytelling Festival Outreach •Florida Folk Festival • Mohegan Storytelling and Music Festival • Gamble Rogers Music Festival • Chicago Public Library Summer Reading Series • Will McLean Festival •The Environmental Education Faire • Chicago Maritime Festival • Theater of the Mind • Spoken Word Café • John G. Shedd Aquarium • Illinois Storytelling Festival (Illinois Showcase) • Storybook Festival • Wild Onion Storytelling Festival • Field Museum of Natural History • National Maritime Museum (New Zealand) • Chicago Historical Society • Uncommon Ground Storyteller Series • Passim's • Shanties Festival (Poland) • Museum of Science & Industry • Fox Valley Folk Festival • Folklore Society of Greater Washington • Workum Shanty Festival (Netherlands) • Philadelphia Folksong Society • Mystic Seaport (Sea Music Festival; Concert Series)

 Selected Radio and Television Appearances